sudoPom/CS-Notes/Year-3/Computability-and-Complexity-Theory-COMP0017/Week-2/The-Church-Turing-Thesis.md

 \delta: ((Q/H) \times \Sigma) \times (Q\times(\Sigma\lor\set{\rightarrow,\leftarrow}))
 \end{align}
 $$
-At each step, there are multiple actions you can take - thus formin a tree of sequences, rather than a sequence.
+At each step, there are multiple actions you can take - thus forming a tree of sequences, rather than a single sequence.

+If a single branch in the tree halts on an accepting state we accept.

 ![[Pasted image 20221011130002.png]]

 ##### Proof

-The idea behind the equivalence between $M^\prime$ and $M$ is that we perform a breadth first search on the computation tree and if one path accepts then we accept.
+The idea behind the equivalence between $M^\prime$ and $M$ is that $M^`$ performs a breadth first search on the computation tree and if one path accepts then we accept.
 A breadth first search is required as it is not vulnerable to looping paths.

 This can be done using three tapes, an input state, a simulation tape, which is used to explore a branch and an index tape which keeps track of which branch we are on.